borglab/gtsam/wrap/README.md

 ## GTSAM Python wrapper

+**WARNING: On macOS, you have to statically build GTSAM to use the wrapper.**

 1. Set `GTSAM_BUILD_PYTHON=ON` while configuring the build with `cmake`.
 1. What you can do in the `build` folder:
     1. Just run python then import GTSAM and play around: